gui2de/lines/2-research-ethics/IRB.md

 # GU IRB Account Creation
 1. The new GU IRB system is called [GU-Medstar](https://gumedstarirb.georgetown.edu) (The old GU electronic IRB system was called [eRIC](http://eric.georgetown.edu) and was discontinued as of May 1, 2019)
-1. Try signing into the GU-Medstar portal with your GU netID and password.
-If you cannot access the portal, you will need to request a new account.
-Fill out the ‘Master New User Form’ template, and send it to irboard@georgetown.edu
+1. If you already have an account with the IRB, you can sign in into the GU-Medstar portal with your GU netID and password using the "Georgetown Users" column.
+    - If you haven't had an IRB account set up yet, you will need to request a new account.
+Fill out the form for new account available [here](https://georgetown.app.box.com/s/ig6y4xuf6oo9p4jlvphjyze4c0cmciae) and send it to irboard@georgetown.edu.
+They will notify you when your account is activated.

 NOTE: The IRB asks you to allow 7 or more business days for activation.
 After your registration request is approved, you can log into GU-Medstar using your GU netID and password.